 - Ensuring a culture where people are happy to say something if they have a concern, which can help flag inefficiencies and prevent major disasters and the associated costs.

 - Ensuring people don’t feel forced in the way they operate at work.
 People who feel forced become disengaged with their work.
 They’re demotivated, don’t take responsibility for what they’re doing and operate at a level just enough to stay under the radar.
 This is bad for productivity and stifles innovation.

 - Ensuring civil war does not emerge.
 Civil war is terrible for business.

 If insufficient numbers of the public have been convinced to get vaccinated then that’s a failure of the government to make its arguments credible enough.
 Then to make vaccines mandatory and use the force of the law to punish those who refuse it is going to increase the lack of trust that is driving the inadequate vaccination rates to begin with.
-Since the government has handballed its responsibilities to health experts, this distrust is likely to spill over to health and science.
+Since the government has handballed its responsibilities to (extremely narrowly focused) health experts, this distrust is likely to spill over to health and science.
 And since it’s the police that are tasked with enforcing the government’s agenda (rather than performing their actual job of protecting citizens), distrust will also rise towards the police force.
 Conspiracy theories will gain in popularity.

 How well is a society going to fair when the public distrusts its government, the health system, science and the police?
 It’s not hard to image it degenerating into anarchy or civil war.